 “I believe that by working with a team you can always achieve more”, says Cecilia.
 “With Cucina in South Africa being my first cookbook I decided to do a collaboration with Werner Adendorf (South Africa), Andrea Giampiccoli (Italy), Nash Munien (South Africa) and Primrose Kuwarika (Zimbabwe).
 Each person brought their fantastic experience and insights of the culinary world to the table that has helped create a book full of helpful, healthy – and most of all, tasty dishes.
 Highly esteemed photographers, Mark Lanning and Val Adamson were involved in photographing each recipe and the overall fun in the kitchen that appears in the book.
 Cucina in South Africa is available in all mainstream bookstores including Exclusive Books and retails for R495.

 We got two copies of Cucina in South Africa to giveaway.
-To enter, visit durban.getitonline.co.za before 25 June, find the competition on our home page, fill in the entry form and hold thumbs.
+To enter, fill in the entry form below before 30 June, and hold thumbs.